shnoogie/sonos_daily_ambiance/README.md

  - configuration error handling
  - add simple web interface for stats and manual start
    - global stats such as currently playing track, current tracks in pool
-   - individual stats, such as last track played, number of times played
- - randomization weights
-   - Give a specific track weights to cause it to have a higher selection chance by assigning each track a value (default 1) which would determine the number of times it's in the randomization table

 # configuration
 Some configuration settings are set through environmental variables.